briandrum/codes.forchagrin.com/_chapters/chapter-911-sewers-generally.md

 and suspended solids analyses are obtained from twenty-four hour composites of all outfalls whereas pH is determined from periodic grab samples.

-4. _(d)_ **Special Agreements.** No statement contained in Sections 911.04 to 911.08 and this section shall be construed as preventing any special agreement or arrangement between the Municipality and any industrial concern whereby an industrial waste of unusual strength or character may be accepted by the Municipality for treatment, subject to payment therefor by the industrial concern.\
+4. _(d)_ **Special Agreements.** No statement contained in [Sections 911.04][CFCO 911.04] to [911.08][CFCO 911.08] and this section shall be
+construed as preventing any special agreement or arrangement between the Municipality and any industrial concern whereby an industrial waste of unusual strength or character may be accepted by the Municipality for treatment, subject to payment therefor by the industrial concern.\
 (Ord.
 1968-738.
 Passed 9-17-68.)

 ## 911.10   Protection from damage